zeromev/zeromev.github.io/technical.md

 # data and technical

-Zeromev's systems are written in C# .NET Core.
+The zeromev system consists of four main components authored in C# .NET Core.

 ## zeromev overview